SiliconW01f/KIT/README.md

   * PsService64.exe
   * Tcpvcon.exe

-If creating installer, download NSIS from http://nsis.sourceforge.net/Download and compile from KIT Installer.nsi
+If creating installer, download NSIS from http://nsis.sourceforge.net/Download, install the ShellLink plugin from http://nsis.sourceforge.net/ShellLink_plug-in and compile using KIT Installer.nsi

 If not create folders: